pwdel/postgresloginapiherokudockerflask/README.md

 * Getting this working: # RUN addgroup -S app && adduser -S app -G app
 * SECRET_KEY, DEBUG, and ALLOWED_HOSTS
 * Redis for database concurrent connections, if in fact we get a lot of activity on the app.
-* Installing Bootstrap locally, rather than grabbing from
+* Installing Bootstrap locally, rather than grabbing from CDN
+* Migrating data without losing the data

 Flask Bootstrap - serve from a CDN. https://pythonhosted.org/Flask-Bootstrap/